 Without a doubt, having to tell a parent they are overstepping boundaries can be somewhat difficult and nerve-racking.
 I get it!
 I also realize it may create a sense of guilt on your part.
 Or, a sense of rejection on the part of your parent.
 Therefore, it’s important to tell yourself you are only rejecting behaviors and NOT the person.
 Working this through with an anxiety coach can be a great help reinforcing the reason you want to set some boundaries in the first place is that you desire a more secure and healthy relationship with your parent.
 And, that even in the best of familial relationships the need for setting boundaries comes along once in a while.

 Hi, I’m Kris Henderson, LPC.
 I want you to know that I am here to help.
-I invite you to contact me or make an appointment online.
+The easiest way to start taking control of your anxiety is to take the FREE 5-Day Anxiety Detox Challenge.
+If you would like more personalized support, I invite you to contact me or make an appointment online.
 Together we will work toward a better understanding of your relationship with your parents to promote a happy, healthy, and balanced relationship.

 This article originally appeared on Counseling Solutions of West Michigan